mgao14/MICB475_25W1_Team_13/Team_Meetings/Feb_5.md

    - Are the oral microbiome community composition variations caused by alcohol consumption associated to specific alcohol-related diseases?
 Possibly cross reference with smoking.

 ### Meeting Minutes
+Anemia during Infancy:
+Does taking different types of iron supplementation lead to differences in gut microbiome compositions of anemic infants? → chosen
+- Not done, good sample size
+- Which iron supplements (two diff supplements vs non) → what kind and how much?
+- Healthy w and w/o vs anemic w and w/o
+- Diet available – breast milk, juice, solids

+Project layout
+12 vs 6 months (or run both parallel or keep the dataset with highest number)
+Groups:
+Healthy → MNP, FeSO4, none
+Anemic  → MNP, FeSO4, none

+See how much humans can absorb  MNP & FeSO4 in the gut How much iron is in each supplement (if one has higher than another then that can justify) Justify what these groups are depending on how different they are

+Run everything through new shared credentials
+Preprocessing: run through QIIME pipeline
+1. Run 2 sets, 1 for anemic, 1 for healthy (identify important taxa)
+2. Diversity metrics
+3. Core microbiome – unique vs shared
+4. Indicator taxa
+5. Deseq
+6. 1 functional analysis (boutique) - picrust2, predictive model of community function

 ### To-Do
+ - Run data to process it for the proposal
+ - Start early with data proposal
+ - Read through the expectation for the proposal to ask Hans
+ - Outline of proposal for next meeting
+ - Before trimming, email Hans with read number and trim proposal